SaiSravanthi-12/reserve-ship/README.md

 ## Trade-offs and what I'd do with more time

-- **No auth.** Anyone can create / confirm / release any reservation.
+- **No auth.** Anyone can create/confirm/release any reservation.
 The brief doesn't require auth, so I scoped it out.
-In production I'd attach reservations to `user_id` and tie confirm/release to the owner via RLS.
+In production, I'd attach reservations to `user_id` and tie confirm/release to the owner via RLS.
 - **No payment integration.** *Confirm purchase* is a button that finalises the reservation.
-In production it would gate on a Stripe / Razorpay webhook rather than a user click.
+In production, it would gate on a Stripe / Razorpay webhook rather than a user click.
 - **Per-warehouse only.** A real fulfillment system would let you reserve N units across the cheapest combination of warehouses.
 I kept it single-warehouse to match the brief's API shape.
-- **Lazy cleanup runs unconditionally on every list read.** Cheap at this scale, but I'd move it behind an in-process throttle (e.g. once per second) if `/api/products` started getting hammered.
+- **Lazy cleanup runs unconditionally on every list read.** Cheap at this scale, but I'd move it behind an in-process throttle (e.g., once per second) If`/api/products` started getting hammered.
-- **Idempotency keys never expire.** I'd add a `created_at`-based TTL (24h is industry standard, e.g. Stripe) and a periodic cleanup so the table doesn't grow unbounded.
+- **Idempotency keys never expire.** I'd add a `created_at`-based TTL (24h is industry standard, e.g., Stripe) and a periodic cleanup so the table doesn't grow unbounded.
 - **Concurrency is tested by eye, not in code.** I'd add a `k6` or `vitest` load test that fires N concurrent reserve requests at a 1-unit SKU and asserts exactly 1 succeeds.
 - **No observability.** I'd wire `pg_stat_statements`, structured request logging, and per-endpoint error rates before shipping this for real.